FireSquid6/senior-thesis/scratchpad.md

     - difficult to automate
     - benefits local businesses

+# Background

+- Right to repair movement

 # Look more into?

 - [ ] "Act Protecting Motor Vehicle Owners" in MA
 - [ ] Kerry Adams and his tractor
 - [ ] California right to repair act
+- [ ] FTC nixing the fix report

 # How it helps consumers